15 Terrifying Boogeymen From Around The World

 Other known whereabouts: English-speaking countries

-A shadowy, amorphous ghost who hides in dark places in order to frighten unsuspecting victims.
+The Boogeyman is a shadowy, amorphous ghost who hides in dark places in order to frighten unsuspecting victims.
 He’s more of a nuisance than a danger, and his power is easily neutralized by bright light.
-His name probably originates from Middle English "bugge", meaning "something frightening".
+His name probably originates from Middle English bugge, meaning “something frightening.”

 Other known whereabouts: Belgium, Germany

-The "buck riders" are ghost thieves who ride flying goats.
+The Bokkenrijders, or “buck riders,” are ghost thieves who ride flying goats.
 They were a legend created by actual bands of thieves in the 18th century to intimidate and terrorize local farming communities.

 AKA: Bütze, Buhmann, Mummelmann, Popelmann